jackdesert/daily_lager/README.md

 frequency of your hiccups when you train for your marathon.

 Some simple queries are available through the DSL, such as TODAY and YESTERDAY.

-But Daily Lager is primariy intended to the the method of logging the data.
-You will need to use your SQL hackery yourself to intelligently interpret the data.
+For a visual display of your data, open your browser and point it to '/'

+For more complex analyses, get your SQL hackery on!

 Updating this README File